-As a major part of Mr. Gruber’s professional career, he has been and continues to be an adjunct professor at USD’s School of Law, teaching the live client Civil Clinic since 1990 and the live client Landlord-Tenant Clinic from 2008 to 2013.
-These programs allow the students to be certified by the State Bar to practice law for poverty clinics in an array of civil litigation matters with Mr. Gruber as their attorney supervisor.
-For the past two years, Mr. Gruber has also served and continues to serve as in house counsel for Keller Williams San Diego Central Coastal, located on Friars Road in Mission Valley.
+As a major part of Mr. Gruber’s professional career, he has been, and continues to be, an adjunct professor at USD’s School of Law, teaching the live client Civil Clinic continuously since 1990 and the live client Landlord-Tenant Clinic from 2008 to 2013.
+These are mentoring programs for law students who are allowed by the California State Supreme Court and the California Bar to practice law in the civil arena for clients otherwise unable to afford attorneys.
+From 2012 to 2018, Mr. Gruber also served as in house counsel for Keller Williams San Diego Central Coastal.

-Mr. Gruber’s mediation protocol is primarily evaluative.
+Though Mr. Gruber’s mediation protocol is primarily evaluative.
 Mr. Gruber wants the parties to know it is their dispute and their mediation and that he is there to aid the parties in reaching a resolution.
-It is imperative to Mr. Gruber not only that he remains neutral but that all of the parties have an accurate perception of his neutrality.
+It is imperative to Mr. Gruber not only that he remains impartial, but that all of the parties have an accurate perception of his neutrality.
 Notwithstanding, Mr. Gruber’s role is to assist the parties in understanding the nuances of the litigation in which they are or about to be engaged, along with the risks and costs of moving forward into trial.

 There is no set format for all mediations.
 If a joint session is warranted, one will be recommended.
 If the parties are uncomfortable meeting in joint session, none will be likely to be held.
 If speaking separately to one or more of the attorneys will move the matter forward, that’s what will occur.
 Confidentiality and confidence in the mediator, along with the mediator’s knowledge, patience, and perseverance, are the keys to a successful mediation, and those factors are what make Mr. Gruber enormously successful at what he does.